spike-rabbit/element/docs/fundamentals/typography.md

 Headings, subheadings, and body text each serve distinct functions and should be chosen accordingly.
 - Combine font weight, size, and color to establish hierarchy, utilizing lighter colors or smaller font sizes to de-emphasize secondary content.
+- Avoid style changes like bold and italics in the middle of a paragraph.

 ## Design ---